-The facility shall revise the Boat Monitoring and Reporting Plan for Platform Hogan (approved August 20, 2014), obtain District approval of such revisions and implement the revised Plan prior to bringing any new/replacement boat into service, except for the use of spot charters.
-If a new spot charter is brought into service, then the facility shall revise and resubmit the boat plan within thirty (30) calendar days after it is first brought into service.
-If the fuel metering and emissions computation procedures for a new spot charter are identical to a boat that is already addressed in the approved boat plan, a letter addendum stating this will suffice for the revision/re-submittal of the boat plan.
+The facility shall revise the Boat Monitoring and Reporting Plan, obtain District approval of such revisions and implement the revised Plan prior to bringing any new/replacement boat into service, except for the use of spot charters.
+If a new spot charter is brought into service the facility shall revise and resubmit the boat plan within thirty (30) calendar days after it is first brought into service.
+If the fuel metering and emissions computation procedures for a new spot charter are identical to a boat that is already addressed in the approved boat plan, a letter addendum stating this will suffice for the revision/resubmittal of the boat plan.